mainmatter/mainmatter.com/_posts/2020-09-28-html-first-gllimmer-components.md

 });
 ```

-But now that Glimmer components have a quite a small API (roughly `willDestroy`,
+But now that Glimmer components have quite a small API surface (roughly `willDestroy`,
 `isDestroying` and `isDestroyed`), we can go back to defining them as methods in
 the component, and then refer to them directly in the template.